 The cognitive and psychological damage caused by drug addiction can be as destructive as any physical symptoms.
 Many drugs, such as cocaine or methamphetamine, cause physical changes to structures in the brain related to cognition.
 This can have profound effects on a person’s memory, coordination, decision-making abilities, and emotional control.
 Most of these changes in the brain result from long-term use that is associated with an addiction – classified by medical experts as a disease that changes how the brain works.
 Along with cognition, an addict’s mental health is often damaged due to drug abuse.
 This can result from a deterioration of social relationships, damage to neurotransmitter function that regulates moods, and co-occurring mental disorders that both fuel addiction and are worsened by it.

 The Threat of Drug Overdose

-A final health risk of long-term drug abuse is that of overdose.
+A final health risk of long-term drug abuse is overdose.
 Many drugs, in particular opioids like heroin or fentanyl, present high risks of overdose to users.
-Overdose can result in unconsciousness, permanent brain damage, or even death, with many losing their lives due to a single bad dose of fentanyl-laced heroin or cocaine.
+Overdose can result in unconsciousness, permanent brain damage, or even death.
+Many losing their lives due to a single bad dose of fentanyl-laced heroin or cocaine.
 Overdoses from opioids can be treated if one acts quickly, with the opioid antagonist known as Naloxone, or Narcan.

 Getting Treatment for Your Drug Addiction Before It’s Too Late